private adhd assessments in london

 Assessment format:

-• Pre-assessment questionnaires: completed securely by a parent, child and a school contact to provide standardised ratings across settings
+• SRS-2 pre-assessment questionnaires: completed by a parent/carer and a school contact to provide standardised ratings of social responsiveness across settings.

-To schedule your child’s combined assessment, please select a suitable date and time, then follow the instructions to complete your payment.
-You can choose to pay in full, or take advantage of Klarna’s flexible options, including ‘Buy Now, Pay Later’ and interest free instalment plans.
+To schedule your child’s combined assessment, please select a suitable date and time for the first appointment, then follow the instructions to complete your payment.
+You can choose to pay in full, or take advantage of Klarna’s flexible options, including ‘Buy Now, Pay Later’ and interest-free instalment plans.

 payment methods for adhd health clinic services